i2mint/py2store/README.md

 Advantages and disadvantages such abstractions are easy to search and find.

+Most data interaction mechanisms can be satisfied by a subset of the collections.abc interfaces.
-I chose to use python's collections.Mapping interface for key-value storage, making the data access object have the look and feel of a dict, instead of using other popular method name choices such for such as read/write, load/dump, etc.
+For example, one can use python's collections.Mapping interface for any key-value storage, making the data access object have the look and feel of a dict, instead of using other popular method name choices such for such as read/write, load/dump, etc.
 One of the dangers there is that, since the DAO looks and acts like a dict (but is not) a user might underestimate